AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 its formation and with the stability of the geone against the

-initial hopes that the geon might be used as a classical model of
+the geon might be used as a classical model of stable

-quantum theory of gravity is built, the possible relationship
+theory of gravity is built, the possible relationship between

-be specified.
-There is no hope yet that
+specified.
+There is no hope yet that there

 model elementary particles ...